Simeon Lord

 Simeon Lord (c.
 28 January 1771 – 29 January 1840) was a pioneer merchant and a magistrate in Australia.
 He became a prominent trader in Sydney, buying and selling ship cargoes.
-Despite being an emancipist Lord was made a magistrate by Governor Lachlan Macquarie, and he became a frequent guest at government house.
-His business dealings were extensive.
-He became one of Sydney's wealthiest men.
+Despite being an emancipist, Lord was made a magistrate by Governor Lachlan Macquarie, and he became a frequent guest at Government House.

+His business dealings were extensive; he became one of Sydney's wealthiest men.
 He was at various times a retailer, auctioneer, sealer, pastoralist, timber merchant and manufacturer.
-He is mentioned in many Australian History books, in particular regarding his status as an emancipist.
+He is mentioned in many Australian history books, in particular regarding his emancipist status.